alsaril/toy-compilers/math/README.md

   127th name and every name after that genuinely needs the wide form.
 The over-count therefore saturates rather than growing with the expression.

-- **Evaluation runs out of stack around 150 000 terms.** Generation is fine; it is the call chain at runtime, each frame carrying up to ~3600 operand slots.
-Raising the method length budget makes this worse, not better, by trading more frames for deeper ones.
+- **Evaluation runs out of stack around 250 000 right-leaning terms.** Generation is fine;
+  it is the call chain at runtime, and the ceiling is a matter of shape rather than size, because a frame is sized by the depth its method reaches.
+A right-leaning body declares 3744 operand slots, and ~130 such frames nested exhaust a default stack: 240 000 terms evaluate, 250 000 overflow.
+A left-leaning body declares 4, so the same chain costs nothing and a million terms evaluate through 535 methods.
+Raising the method length budget makes the right-leaning case worse, not better, by trading more frames for deeper ones.

 - **Generation is linear only because splitting makes it so.** Merging appends the right operand to the left, so a right-leaning tree copies the accumulated side at every step.